 Many radiologists have graduated from the Howard University Radiology residency program prior to 2004.
-Information about these alumni can be found on the "Alumni " page (link).
+Information about these alumni can be found here.
 The Howard University Radiology residency training program was discontinued in 2004.

-We have been working on getting it reinstated, and hope to have our first year of new radiology residents in July 2017.
+We have been working with the Howard university GME office on getting it reinstated, and hope to have our first year of new radiology residents in July 2017.
 We will admit three residents per year, for a total of 12 radiology residents.
 More information will be posted here as it becomes available.
 As in the past, our future radiology residents will train at Howard University Hospital and at the Children's National Medical Center in Washington, DC.
 We are open to additional educational partnerships.

 Applying to Radiology Residencies